Non arithmetic affine invariant orbifolds in Hodd(2, 2) and H(3, 1): Preparation of a toolkit

+\begin{proof} Let $\M$ be an affine invariant orbifold and let $q \in \M$.
+Corollary 6 in \cite{smillie2004minimal} states that there is a horizontally periodic surface in the horocycle orbit closure of $q$.
+The proposition follows from the fact that $\M$ is $GL_2(\mathbb{R})$-invariant and closed. \end{proof}

 The last tool we will need is the complete periodicity property.
-See \cite{wright2015cylinder} for more details.
+See Proposition 4.20 and Remark 4.21 in \cite{wright2014translation}

-\begin{prop} Let $\M$ be a rank one affine invariant orbifold, and let $(X,\omega)$ be a translation surface in $\M$.
-If there is a saddle connection on $X$ in direction $\theta$ that joins a singularity to itself, then $X$ is periodic in direction $\theta$. \end{prop}
+\begin{prop} Let $\M$ be a rank one affine invariant orbifold and let $q$ be a translation surface in $\M$.
+If there is a saddle connection on $X_q$ in direction $\theta$ that joins a singularity to itself, then $X_q$ is decomposed into cylinders in direction $\theta$. \end{prop}